Convex-Dev/design/docs/cad/003_encoding/README.md

     - No entry and at least 2 children which differ in the hex digit at this depth
 ```

-An Index serves as a specialised map with BlobLike keys (Blobs, Strings, Addresses etc.).
+An Index serves as a specialised map with ordered keys.
 Logically, it is a mapping from byte arrays to values.

+Key values MUST be Blobs, Strings, Addresses, Keywords or Symbols.
+These are regarded as "BlobLike" because they can be considered as a sequence of bytes like a Blob.

 This encoding ensures that entries are encoded in lexicographic ordering.
 Unlike the hash based Maps, an Index is constrained to use only BlobLike keys, and cannot store two keys which have the same Blob representation (though the keys will retain their original type).

 ### `0x88` Syntax

-A Syntax object is a value annotated with a metadata map.
+A Syntax Object is a value annotated with a Map of metadata.

 ```
-0x88 <Meta Ref> <Value Ref>
+0x88 <Meta> <Value>

-Where <Meta Ref> is either:
+Where <Meta> is a value which is either:
 - 0x00 (nil) if there is no metadata (considered as empty map)
-- A Ref to a non-empty Map containing the metadata
+- A a non-empty Map containing the metadata

-The <Value Ref> can be any value.
+The <Value> can be any value.
 ```

-Logically, a `Syntax` value is a wrapped value with a metadata map.
-The metadata can be any Map of keys to values.
+The metadata MUST be a Map of keys to values (`nil` is used as the empty Map, for efficiency)

 ### `0x90` Signed

 Represents a digitally signed data value.

 ```
-`0x90` <Public Key> <Signature> <Value Ref>
+`0x90` <Public Key> <Signature> <Value>

 Where:
 - Public Key is 32 bytes Ed25519 public key